NCS Program Details

 All-Island 420 Race Team (ages 13-18)

-The afternoon race program is considered a team and class is conducted in a way that emphasizes team participation and coherence, and all team-members are encouraged to participate on the team for as many weeks as possible.
+The afternoon race class is considered a team and class is conducted in a way that emphasizes team participation and coherence, and all team-members are encouraged to participate on the team for as many weeks as possible.
 The All-Island Race Team will run two sessions this year.
 The first session will be a two-week session that will focus on boat-handling and boat speed to reacclimate sailors to the boat and shake off the winter rust.
 The second session will be a six-week session where the bulk of regattas and racing will take place.

 On the first day of each new session, students will have a basic swim check.
 While life jackets are provided and required, each NCS student should be comfortable in and around the water and have basic swimming skills.
 Students may bring their own PFD (USCG Type III), should they choose.
 We ask that students wear appropriate shoes (closed-toe) when participating, Native Footwear, Keen, Crocs and old sneakers all work well.
 Private lessons may be also be booked on our Jetties Sailing Center website; lessons are offered Monday - Saturday.